 Tickets

-The $5.00 tickets seem too good to be true, but in reality taking a family of six to a performance, even at the $15.00 rush ticket rate, is out of our budget.
-However, a night out for a family of six at $30.00 seems doable.
 The ACT Pass tickets are only available online.
 Members receive an email letting them know when tickets become available.
-Tickets remain available until they are claimed, but they go fast.
+Tickets remain available until they are claimed, but but do go fast.
 For instance, tickets for The Cat in the Hat went up while I was on a weekend camping trip.
-By the time I got home and attempted to order some, I was only able to secure 2 tickets seated together.
+By the time I got home and attempted to order some, I was only able to secure 2 tickets seated together, the rest of us had to sit separately for that show.

-There is a limit of 6 tickets per family per production, so once you have more than four kids, you’ll need to choose your favorites for any given production.
-I say that jokingly, but by the time you have more than four kids, their ages are spread out.
-I’ve been informed by larger families, that after four kids, you quit going places together as a family anyways.
-In the case of CTC, Some shows are geared toward older kids — some toward younger.
+There is a limit of 6 tickets per family per production, so once you have more than four kids, you’ll need to choose your favorite family members for any given production.
+I say that jokingly, but by the time you have more than four kids, their ages tend to be spread out, and you can pick age-appropriate shows for some one-on-one time.
 So, in most cases, six tickets will be plenty.
 You also have the option of purchasing lap passes at the door for any children under 3.

 Find upcoming Shows on our Performing Arts Calendar.